Jesse-Kerr/dsi-capstone-final-proposals/README.md

 1. What are you trying to do?
 Articulate your objectives using absolutely no jargon.

-My goal is to synthesize knowledge from many different authors/ sources into one, easily digestible source.
+My goal is to synthesize quotes from many different authors/ sources into one, easily digestible sentence/quote.
 I will use the Wikiquote dataset to find latent topics/ regularity in this large list of quotes, thus sorting it into classes.
-Then I will take the most important/ common features in each topic (represented as n-grams) and find a way to combine them into a digestible sentence.
+Then I will take the most important/ common features in each topic (represented as n-grams) and find a way to combine them into a digestible "meta-quote".

-This "meta-quote" will be a synthesisis of all of these different quotes into a certain, overaching quote, that is essentially an "average" of what they all said.
+This "meta-quote" will be a synthesis of all of these different quotes into a certain, overaching quote, that is essentially an "average" of what they all said.